 Suggested Syllabi Statement to put on our website:

-Academic adjustments/accommodations are available for students with verified disabilities.
-Students with disabilities are strongly encouraged to notify the instructor and contact Disabled Student Services & Programs (DSPS) early in the semester (first two weeks of school) so reasonable adjustments may be made as soon as possible.
+Example 2: Academic adjustments/accommodations are available for students with verified disabilities.
+Students with disabilities are strongly encouraged to notify the instructor and contact Disabled Student Services and Programs (DSPS) early in the semester (first two weeks of school) so reasonable adjustments may be made as soon as possible.
 It is the student’s responsibility to be proactive, self-advocate, and make sure the instructor has a copy of the student’s accommodations.
 DSPS is located at A-113 at the one-stop and can be reached at (619) 660-4239 or contacted by e-mail at cuyamaca.dsps@gcccd.edu

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords parents the right to have access to their children’s education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When a student turns 18 years old, or enters a post-secondary institution at any age, the rights under FERPA transfer from the parents to the student (“eligible student”).
 The FERPA statute is found at 20 U.S.C. § 1232g and the FERPA regulations are found at 34 CFR Part 99